hsk3mis/learn-you-a-haskell-for-great-good/README.md

         - Ord (have an ordering): >, <, >=, <= (But they don't have to be enumerable, just comparable) 123 `compare` 456 returns Ordering type with values (GT, LT, EQ) Require Eq.
+            Deriving types from Ord => based on type declaration order
         - Show: can be presented as String show - function that converts Show class to String
-        - Read: can be readable from String read - function that converts String into proper type
+        - Read: can be readable from String read - function that converts String into proper type read "..." :: Person (in GHCi you give it a type if Haskell can't guess it from context)
         - Enum: sequentially ordered types (can be enumerated).
 Are also Ord'ered and has additional properties (succ, pred = can be enumerated)
             Can be used in ranges!
             Have defined successor and predecessor (functions: succ, pred).
+            REQUIRED: all the value constructors are nullary (take no parameters, i.e. fields)
         - Bounded: have an upper and a lower bound minBound, maxBound - functions of type (Bounded a) => a Polymorphic constants: